Honor Black History at Tennessee State Parks

 South Cumberland State Park

-The Tennessee Coal and Railroad Company constructed Lone Rock Coke ovens at the Grundy Lake Historic Area.
+The Tennessee Coal and Railroad Company constructed Lone Rock Coke ovens at the Grundy Lake Historic Area, located inside South Cumberland State Park.
 Taking advantage of the convict leasing systems, the company paid one dollar per inmate a day to Tennessee for prison labor.
 Black men made up the vast majority of these laborers.
 State officials rounded up these men for petty crimes such as loitering, vagrancy, and not carrying proof of employment.
 After their convictions, these officials rushed these men into harsh and dangerous servitude.
 Today, authors have referred to the practice as “slavery by another name.”
 Both companies and states profited from the arrangement.

 The presence of prisoners also angered local miners who wanted the jobs taken by prisoners.
 1892, these miners burned the stockade holding the prisoners.
 Within a few years, the state abolished the system ending the practice.